 The following performance information indicates some of the risks of investing in the Fund.
 The bar chart shows the Fund's performance for the most recent calendar year ended December 31.
-The table illustrates how the Fund's average annual returns for the 1-year and since inception periods compare with those of the Index, S&P 500, a broad-based securities market index, and S&P MidCap 400 Index, an additional index that provides a broad measure of market performance.
+The table illustrates how the Fund's average annual returns for the 1-year, 5-year, and since inception periods compare with those of the Index, the S&P 500® Index, a broad-based securities market index, and the S&P MidCap 400® Index, an additional index that provides a measure of U.S. mid-cap equity market performance.
 The Fund's past performance, before and after taxes, does not necessarily indicate how it will perform in the future.
 Updated performance information is available on the Fund's website at www.hoyaetfs.com.

-For the year-to-date period ended March 31, 2024, the Fund's total return was 6.91%.
+For the quarter ended March 31, 2025, the Fund's total return was -0.73%.